Players Tour Championship 2011/2012 – Event 9

 The Players Tour Championship 2011/2012 – Event 9 (also known as the 2011 Acuerate Antwerp Open for sponsorship purposes) was a professional minor-ranking snooker tournament that took place between 10 and 13 November 2011 at the Lotto Arena in Antwerp, Belgium.

 Judd Trump won the sixth professional title of his career by defeating Ronnie O'Sullivan 4–3 in the final.

+The tournament was the last of Bjorn Haneveer's career; having already announced his intention to retire, he lost 2–4 to Jimmy White in the first round.

 Prize fund and ranking points

 The breakdown of prize money and ranking points of the event is shown below: